This year we celebrate National Immunization Week with the theme “Let’s catch up with confidence.”

 If your child has received one of the vaccines mentioned above, please update their immunization record by:

-- mailing a copy of their record to Renfrew County and District Health Unit, 141 Lake Street, Pembroke ON, K8A 5L8.
+• Mail a copy of their record to Renfrew County and District Health Unit, 141 Lake Street, Pembroke ON, K8A 5L8

-As of September 2022, the school-based hepatitis B eligibility period, in line with the HPV and Meningococcal vaccines, is expanded until the end of grade 12, allowing students who missed their vaccines in grade 7 to be vaccinated under the publicly funded program until grade 12.
+As of September 2022, the school-based Hepatitis B (HB) eligibility period, in line with the Human Papillomavirus (HPV) and Meningococcal vaccines, is expanded until the end of grade 12, allowing students who missed their vaccines in grade 7 to be vaccinated under the publicly funded program until grade 12.
 Of note: Meningococcal vaccine is required for students to attend school in Ontario as per the Immunization of School Pupils Act (1990).
 HB and HPV vaccines are not required vaccines to attend school but are strongly recommended.

 How to get your youth vaccinated